-The Brilliant Club invites you to join us for our fifth annual conference, delivered in partnership with King’s College London, Ormiston Academies Trust, Nene Park Academy, Cambridge Meridian Academies Trust, the University of Cambridge and UEA on Friday 13th July 2018 at Nene Park Academy, Peterborough.
+The Brilliant Club held our fifth annual conference, delivered in partnership with King’s College London, Ormiston Academies Trust, Nene Park Academy, Cambridge Meridian Academies Trust, the University of Cambridge and UEA on Friday 13th July 2018 at Nene Park Academy, Peterborough.

 In the UK today, there is an entrenched link between household income and educational success.
 Pupils from low-income backgrounds are far less likely than their wealthier peers to attain five good GCSE grades, progress to higher education or secure a high-income job.

-We invite those from all sectors and stages to join us for an event which will focus on how to conduct robust and realistic evaluations of interventions, and facilitate the sharing of research and evidence-based practical activity with a view to better supporting young people to access and succeed at university.
+We were delighted to bring together those from all sectors to join us for an event that focused on how to conduct robust and realistic evaluations of interventions, and facilitate the sharing of research and evidence-based practical activity with a view to better supporting young people to access and succeed at university.
 Everyone has an important part to play in addressing the challenges within education.

 - Keynote speech by Chris Millward, Director for Fair Access and Participation at the Office for Students